thephpleague/tactician/tweaking-tactician.md

 ---

 # Tweaking Tactician
 Tactician is really flexible, you can change almost anything about it.
-This page walks you through setting up a standard Command Bus that executes Commands by passing them to a matching Handler.
+This page walks you through setting up a Command Bus that executes Commands by passing them to a matching Handler.

 Along the way, we'll show you the important parts of Tactician so you can tweak them yourself.